Our top 5 SolutionsContact Center Voicemail Voice Response (IVR) Missed Call Alert MVNO in a Box Contact us

 - Founding SpeechFrame® on JAVA guarantees being open to all future technology developments

 - SpeechFrame enables the delivery of multiple communication services to telephone users across a single communication platform.
-Voice, web, sms and video content can be easily leveraged, turning any telephone into a new and powerful Internet-enabled channel to your customers.
+Voice, web and SMS can be easily leveraged, turning any telephone into a new and powerful Internet-enabled channel to your customers.

 - Being so open, best of breed third party can easily be implemented allowing separation of application, telephony resources, web servers and speech engines.

 - The separation of application and resources allow new decentralized telephony architectures providing easy distribution of voice dialogues from one single central logic and control site over multiple locations or countries reducing telephony transportation costs and minimizing integration to back end systems.